mike-li8/Power-BI-Business-Insights-360/README.md

 `Parameter_SalesViewScatterChart_y_axis` goes in the Y Axis well of the scatter plot visual

 ### Numeric Range Parameter
-The Numeric Range Parameter below is created for Bookmark S2 and Bookmark S3.
-To create a single value slicer where users can enter a tolerance value for the magnitude of difference between GM % and GM % BM or NP % and NP % BM:<br>
+To create a single value slicer where users can enter a tolerance value for the magnitude of difference between GM% and GM% BM or NP% and NP% BM:<br>
 ![image alt](https://github.com/mike-li8/Power-BI-Business-Insights-360/blob/main/Sales%20View%20Performance%20Matrix/Sales%20View%20Matrix%20Slider2.PNG?raw=true)<br>
 create a numeric field parameter:<br>
 ```